HomeTurf-LLC/TestSwiftUITeam/README.md

 4. Add `TeamHomeTurfOrientationUtility` file that implements our HomeTurfBaseOrientationUtility protocol
 5. Update the ViewController that the app will launch from with a launch action
 6. (RECOMMENDED) Add Push Notification and Background Mode capabilities

-7. (OPTIONAL) If adding Auth0:
+(OPTIONAL) In addition to the above, if adding Auth0:
-   - Ensure that Podfile includes Auth0 dependency, and `pod install` again if needed
+1. Ensure that Podfile includes Auth0 dependency, and `pod install` again if needed
-   - Add Auth0Service that implements our BaseAuth0Service protocol (example provided)
+2. Add Auth0Service that implements our BaseAuth0Service protocol (example provided)
+3. Update `HomeTurf.plist` with required Auth0 values
+4. Update `Info.plist` with required Auth0 URL values
-   - Update `HomeTurf.plist`, `Info.plist`, `AppDelegate` and view controller with additional required values
+5. Update `AppDelegate` with required import and method
+6. Update ContentView to use `TeamHomeTurfAuth0Service`

 ### Project Configuration Steps